 This is still something I get asked a lot so I thought I’d write a blog to explain my experiences.
-The answer is subjective depending on what you value from riding a bike but I hope my answers give an interesting insight into why I ditched panniers for my longer tours and what situations might see me using them again.
+The answer is subjective depending on what you value from riding a bike, I hope my answers below give an interesting insight into why I ditched panniers for my longer tours and what situations might see me using them again.

 What is the difference between Cycle Touring and Bikepacking?

-To me cycle touring is the concept of riding a bike loaded with racks and panniers and riding a route without going off road much nor with much consideration to speed or efficiency nor wanting to get anywhere fast.
+To me cycle touring is the concept of riding a bike loaded with racks and panniers and riding a route without going off road much nor with much consideration to speed or efficiency.

-It is the person who is probably not cycle touring because they love the thrill of cycling but who enjoys travelling by bike and the experience it gives.
-Bikepacking is not new and probably older then cycle touring because the concept of strapping bags to the bike is as old as bikes themselves.
+Bikepacking is not new because the concept of strapping bags to the bike is as old as bikes themselves.
 In the last 5 years new ways of attaching kit with improved bikepacking bags has seen it become massively popular and I was quick to adopt them.
 Why?
 You’ll have to read on…..